 Imposter Syndrome

-That feeling has a name: Imposter Syndrome.
+That experience has a name: Imposter Syndrome (or more accurately, the Imposter Phenomenon).

 What is Imposter Syndrome?